validitylabs/mio-contracts/README.md

 1. Deploy MioToken and note the address.
 2. Transfer ownership of MioToken contract to the owner's account by calling `mioTokenInstance.transferOwnership(address owner)`.
-3. Mint the total supply by calling `mioTokenInstance.mint(address to, uint256 amount)`.
+3. Mint tokens by calling `mioTokenInstance.mint(address to, uint256 amount)`.
-4. Allocate tokens to founders by calling `mioTokenInstance.multiSend(address[] beneficiaries, uint256[] amounts)`.

 ## During Mio token's lifecycle